Viscoelasticity: Linear viscoelasticity and nonlinear viscoelasticity

 Linear viscoelasticity is usually applicable only for small deformations.

-Nonlinear viscoelasticity is when the function is not separable.
+In nonlinear viscoelasticity, the function is not separable.
 It usually happens when the deformations are large or if the material changes its properties under deformations.
 Nonlinear viscoelasticity also elucidates observed phenomena such as normal stresses, shear thinning, and extensional thickening in viscoelastic fluids.

-An anelastic material is a special case of a viscoelastic material: an anelastic material will fully recover to its original state on the removal of load.
+An anelastic material is a special case of a viscoelastic material: an anelastic material fully recovers to its original state on the removal of load.

 When distinguishing between elastic, viscous, and forms of viscoelastic behavior, it is helpful to reference the time scale of the measurement relative to the relaxation times of the material being observed, known as the Deborah number (De) where: